|

 Since childhood, Max has used forms from nature, including the human body, to expose the rough edges and deep mysteries of human experience.
 Taken as a whole, his work displays a delirious inventiveness and frenetic experimentation.

-His student work was confined by classical training to a series of oil portraits and figure studies from models, but this training also gave him an innate familiarity with anatomy and representational skills which enabled him to break free and create expressive figures spontaneously from imagination.
+His early student work ranged from portraits to color field paintings and kinetic sculptures.
+In college, rigorous courses in anatomy and life drawing gave him a thorough familiarity with the human body and an ease of representation which enabled him to break free and create expressive figures spontaneously from imagination.
 Whereas in youth, he strove for technical virtuosity and precision, in maturity he has returned to the spontaneity and looseness of childhood.

 His mature work began more than 30 years ago in the tradition of Goya, Picasso and Francis Bacon, with figurative paintings and drawings using distortion to achieve emotional power.
 Some of his early drawings from that period also presaged the irreverent, hallucinatory compositions of George Condo and lowbrow artists like Todd Schorr.